-Original Sonic Onion Ring Recipe
+Original Sonic Onion Rings (Easy Copycat Recipe)

 Homemade Sonic Onion Rings on parchment paper in a metal serving basket.